 Now that you have somewhat of an idea of what you can expect after a marathon I want to share some of my post race marathon recovery essentials that I like to have on hand after every race to start the road to recovery.

 It's always good to be prepared and have things that you might need post marathon on hand before your actual marathon race day.
-This becomes even more important if you are traveling to an out of town race.

 Think about what you might want to bring with you to the race to have immediately following your finish line success.
 Also consider the things that you might want in the upcoming days post marathon.